alexdulepov/transplantology_proj/README.md

 ## Data Preparation Notes

-- Numeric predictors must be ≥ 0 to avoid failures in the `log1p` preprocessing step used by the recipes.
+- Numeric predictors must be ≥ 0 to avoid failures in the `log` preprocessing step used by the recipes.
+If `YeoJohnson` is selected then numeric values can have any sign.
 - Character predictors are converted to factors internally; ensure categorical values are coded consistently across rows.
 - Inspect `proj_transp.R` for a full cleaning pipeline that demonstrates missing-value imputation with `VIM::kNN`, low-variance filtering, correlation checks, and VSURF exploration prior to the nested CV workflow.